Southern Maine Lighthouses

 For a photographic treat in Kennebunk, travelers enjoy a unique structure known as the Wedding Cake House.

-Saco’s Funtown Splashtown, Maine Aquarium, and Aquaboggan Park are popular tourist attractions.
+Saco’s Funtown Splashtown and Aquaboggan Water Park are popular family attractions.

 One of Maine’s major tourist playgrounds, for Americans and Canadians alike, Old Orchard Beach, offers plenty of beaches, camping, shops, amusement park, and nightlife.